GAGGIUINO/gaggiuino.github.io/docs/stm32-upgrade-pack/blackpill.md

 ### Important Considerations Before You Begin The Next Section
 !> Many that have performed the original nano installation have the dimmer in the same enclosure as the nano.
 Something to consider before starting the stm32 upgrade: when removing the wires out of the expansion/breakout board and re-twisting them to insert them into their new location, you are likely to have loose strands come off.
 If your dimmer is not wrapped in something (large heat shrink, silicone self-fuse electrical tape, 3d print) or isolated from other components, then one or a few of more strands may fall onto the dimmer at some point and ignite when brew is activated.

-!> Consider wrapping the dimmer with appropriate material before proceeding.
+* Consider wrapping the dimmer with appropriate material before proceeding.

-!> Consider using crimped ferrules for all mainboard connections or fully isolating the dimmer in some way to prevent the aforementioned issue from happening.
+* Using crimped ferrules for all main board connections or fully isolating the dimmer in some way to prevent the aforementioned issue from happening.

-!> Take tape and go over the interior of your enclosures to pick up any loose strands from the installation.
+* Take tape and go over the interior of your enclosures to pick up any loose strands from the installation.

 ## Software Installation
 ArduinoIDE will no longer work for building and uploading the software to the board as it was done for the nano.
 You will need to download the official STM32 drivers or the STM32 cube programmer and use VSCode and the PlatformIO extension to upload to the STM32.